Do I need a licence to tow a caravan on the road?

 How do different European laws affect my use of the caravan abroad?

-Each country has different rules regarding caravans/trailers, so check before you set off for a European jaunt.
-Not just your destination but the countries you’ll be travelling through.
+Each country has different rules regarding caravans/trailers, so check before you set off for a European jaunt – and remember to check the countries you’ll be travelling through, too!

 And do check your insurance cover.
 The cost of bringing a damaged caravan back from Europe could prove daunting.